caiks/WBOT02/README.md

 actor	event id: 1500039
 ...
 ```
 In this case overflow occurs after 1m *events*.
-If we take the expected *fud* cardinality after overflow to grow at the natural logarithm of the *event* cardinality we can see if the actual growth is as expected.
+If we take the expected *fud* cardinality after overflow to grow at the natural logarithm of the *event* cardinality, because of the binomial complexity of the *decomposition*, we can see if the actual growth is as expected.
 In this case the growth runs slightly behind -

 million-events|actual fuds|1+ln(million-events)|expected fuds|difference|difference percent
 ---|---|---|---|---|---